Private revelation: Publication of revelation

-It is a misconception that the faithful do not need permission to publish alleged private revelations since the abolition of Canon 1399 and 2318 of the former Canonical Code by Pope Paul VI in AAS 58 (1966) on October 14, 1966.
+It is a misconception that the faithful do not need permission to publish alleged private revelations since the abolition of Canon 1399 and 2318 of the former Canonical Code by Pope Paul VI in AAS 58 (1966) on 14 October 1966.
 The truth is that Pope Paul VI only abolished the Index Librorum Prohibitorum, and that Canon 823 and 824 of the current 1983 Code of Canon Law define the right and duty of the bishop to censor all material concerning faith or morals.

 The canonization of a mystic or an imprimatur given to a book of revelations do not mean a private revelation is authentic, because the church does not pronounce on alleged revelations when it pronounces on the holiness of an individual and because the Imprimatur only guarantees that a book is free from all doctrinal and moral errors.

 Controversy

 Certain private revelations have been the subject of conspiracy theories.
 The theories include church coverups, church officials siding with the local government to destroy apparitions, visionaries' doubles, and church corruption.
-It is sometimes claimed that private revelations prove conspiracy theories.
-For instance, some UFO conspiracy theorists claim that the Miracle of the Sun was a UFO.